SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_dac/readme.md

 > **Note:**
 >
->- In the sl_ulp_dac_example.c file, on #line26, locate the 'STATIC_MODE' macro.
+>- In the `sl_ulp_dac_example.c file`, locate the 'STATIC_MODE' macro.
 If the DAC operation mode is set to Static, make sure to set the value to '1' for this macro.
 If the FIFO mode is selected, substitute '0' for this macro.
 >- Buffer length should be '1' for DAC static mode.
 >
  Use following formula to find equivalent output analog voltage of DAC
 >
 > DAC_output = ((input sample/1024(2^10)) * Vref Voltage);
 >
-> > **Note:** If input sample value is '0x33A' and voltage reference is 2.8v, then DAC_output = ((0x33A/1024) * 2.8).
+> **Note:** If input sample value is '0x33A' and voltage reference is 2.8v, then DAC_output = ((0x33A/1024) * 2.8).
+>
 > **Note:**
 >
 > - Interrupt handlers are implemented in the driver layer, and user callbacks are provided for custom code.
 If you want to write your own interrupt handler instead of using the default one, make the driver interrupt handler a weak handler.
 Then, copy the necessary code from the driver handler to your custom interrupt handler.